curiouslychris/smooch-docs/slate/source/includes/rest/pipelines/_manage_pipelines.md

 # Manage Pipelines

+<aside class="warning">These endpoints are currently in BETA and have not been wrapped in Swagger or native libraries yet.
+They are currently only available via HTTP call to the REST API.</aside>

 These endpoints are used to manage pipelines.
 You can add or remove processors to a pipeline by making requests to [update pipeline](#update-pipeline) specifying the entire contents of the pipeline in each call.

 the _appuser-message_ pipeline is currently the only available pipeline.